LQG Control and Sensing Co-Design: Appendix G: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{th:freq}] Theorem~\ref{th:freq} follows from the sequential application of Lemmata~\ref{prop:iff_for_all_zero_control},~\ref{lem:observability_condition}, and~\ref{lem:sum_theta}. \end{proof}

-{ \begin{biography}[{ }]{Vasileios Tzoumas} (S'12-M'18) is a post-doctoral associate at the MIT Laboratory for Information and Decision Systems.
+{ \begin{biography}[{ }]{Vasileios Tzoumas} (S'12-M'18) starts as an Assistant Professor at the University of Michigan, Ann Arbor, on January 2021.
+Currently, he is a research scientist at the Department of Aeronautics and Astronautics, and the Laboratory for Information and Decision Systems (LIDS) at MIT, where he previously was a post-doctoral associate.
 He received his Ph.D.~at the Department of Electrical and Systems Engineering, University of Pennsylvania (2018).
-He was a visiting Ph.D.~student at the MIT Institute for Data, Systems, and Society (2017).
-He holds a diploma in Electrical and Computer Engineering from the National Technical University of Athens (2012); a Master of science in Electrical Engineering from the University of Pennsylvania (2016); and a master of arts in Statistics from the Wharton School of Business at the University of Pennsylvania (2016).
-His research interests include the resilient autonomy of cyber-physical systems against denial-of-service failures, outliers, and cyber-attacks, with applications to multi-robot information gathering, multi-target tracking, robust perception, and autonomous navigation.
-He builds on fundamental methods in control theory and discrete (combinatorial) optimization.
-Dr.~Tzoumas was a Best Student Paper Award finalist at the 56th IEEE Conference in Decision and Control (2017). \end{biography}
+He was a visiting Ph.D.~student at the MIT Institute for Data, Systems, and Society in 2017.
+He holds a diploma in Electrical and Computer Engineering from the National Technical University of Athens (2012); a Master of Science in Electrical Engineering from the University of Pennsylvania (2016); and a Master of Arts in Statistics from the Wharton School of Business at the University of Pennsylvania (2016).
+His research interests include control theory, perception, learning, and combinatorial and non-convex optimization, with applications to robotics, resource-constrained cyber-physical systems, and unmanned aerospace systems.
+He aims for a provably trustworthy autonomy.
+His work includes seminal results on provably optimal resilient combinatorial optimization, with applications to multi-robot information gathering for resiliency against robotic failures and adversarial removals.
+Dr.~Tzoumas was a Best Student Paper Award finalist at the 56th IEEE Conference in Decision and Control (2017), and a Best Paper Award finalist in Robotic Vision at the 2020 IEEE International Conference on Robotics and Automation (ICRA). \end{biography}